FAQ

 A: Yes.
 There are two ways to receive the discount ticket price for students:

-Student-priced tickets: Pay $11 for shows Monday – Friday which begin before 5pm.
+Student-priced tickets: Pay $13 for shows Monday – Friday which begin before 5pm and shows Saturday – Sunday which begin before 1:30pm.
 A valid student ID must be presented at time of purchase.

 A: Yes.
-We offer a reduced rate of $9 per ticket (vs. $15 regular admission) for school or nonprofit groups.
-Group sales must be booked in advance and can pay with cash or check.
+We offer a reduced rate of $13 per ticket for school or nonprofit groups of 10 or more to screenings which begin before 5pm, Monday through Thursday.
+Group sales must be booked in advance.
 We encourage teachers with students to attend on this basis.
-Please email Sonya Chung at sonya@filmforum.org.
+Please email Cristina Delgado at cristina@filmforum.org.

 OTHER QUESTIONS